 No Extra-planar penalties to item enhancement bonuses.
 Your +1 Long Sword is +1 no matter what plane you may be on.

-Should it come into play later in the campaign, descriptions and planar concepts presented in Spelljammer boxed set and Planescape Campaign Setting boxed set are in effect unless noted otherwise by the DM.
+Should it come into play , descriptions and planar concepts presented in Spelljammer boxed set and Planescape Campaign Setting boxed set are in effect unless noted otherwise by the DM.